obrhubr/chess-challenge-participation/README.md

 ### The Idea

 The idea is very simple at it’s core.
-We would assigne a value to every square of the board a piece could stand on, and do that for every type of piece.
+We would assign a value to every square of the board a piece could stand on, and do that for every type of piece.
 To evaluate a position, we would only need to add the value of the squares every piece stands on.

 For example, a pawn is worth more, the further it moves up the board and the closer it comes to becoming a queen.
-Therefore we would assigne higher values to the squares further up the board, up to nearly the value of a queen on the seventh rank.
+Therefore we would assign higher values to the squares further up the board, up to nearly the value of a queen on the seventh rank.

 <p align="center">
 	<img alt="Naive values for the pawn weights" src=".github/images/pawnvalues.png" data-canonical-src=".github/images/pawnvalues.png" width="200"/>